Home

 Neglect of Probability

-The tendency to disregard probability when making judgements and decisions.
+The tendency to disregard probability when making judgments and decisions.

 EA example: rejecting a architectural approach because of perceived security risks (despite the risk being low)